So you feel you've been harmed, cheated, robbed or humiliated by Spirit. Now what?

 6. As a last-case resort, you can go to the only controlling authority that Spirit must answer to: the U.S. Department of Transportation.
 Do not take this route until you have done everything you can to work with the airline.
 This is the U.S. government's official agency to oversee airline travel.
 Once you bring in the U.S. D.O.T., Spirit MUST respond with some amount of proof to all complaints lodged with the U.S. DOT.
 This covers everything from damaged luggage to unsafe aircraft.
 Filing a complaint is easy.
 But, Spirit HATES when people file complaints with the DOT.
 It costs them resources to reply to every one, and too many complaints can eventually lead to heavy fines from this government agency.
 So once you file with the DOT, Spirit is unlikely to help you resolve any further issues.

 If you want to SEND AN OFFICIAL COMPLAINT TO THE UNITED STATES DEPARTMENT OF TRANSPORTATION, you can do it online here.
+Again, once you take this route, your chances of working directly with Spirit are pretty much zero, so make this your very last option.

 7. Small-claims court is sometimes an appropriate way of demanding compensation.
 The courts in most states try to protect consumers from unfair practices by large corporations.
 Plus, most corporations won't send a lawyer (billing the airline at hundreds of dollars an hour) to a small-claims court.
 In most states, if the defendant doesn't respond to a complaint, the party filing the complaint automatically wins.
 Other consumers have tried this and beaten Spirit in court.